World Baseball Classic: 2006–09: Samurai Japan's back-to-back championships

 The 16-team field for the inaugural 2006 tournament was pre-selected, featuring the countries judged to be the "best baseball-playing nations" in the world; no qualifying competition was held.
 The tournament format featured round-robin group play in the first and second rounds, followed by single-elimination semifinals and finals.
-The first game in WBC history saw South Korea defeat Chinese Taipei 2-0 before a crowd of 5,193 at the Tokyo Dome on March 3, 2006.
+The first game in WBC history saw South Korea defeat Chinese Taipei 2–0 before a crowd of 5,193 at the Tokyo Dome on March 3, 2006.
 South Korea went on to advance to the semifinals with a 6–0 record but lost to Japan (a team South Korea had beaten twice in the earlier rounds) for a berth in the final game.
 Meanwhile, Cuba defeated the Dominican Republic in the other semifinal.
-Japan then defeated Cuba 10–6 to be crowned the first champion of the World Baseball Classic.
+Both countries had to go through two rounds of group stages and the semi-finals in knockout format to reach the final.
+Cuba lost only two games, once to Puerto Rico in the first round and once to the Dominican Republic in the second round.
+However, Japan lost three times, twice to South Korea in each round and the United States in the second round.
+This sparked a format controversy since South Korea would have a better overall and head-to-head record than Japan by the end of the tournament.
+As such, Cuba was the favorite to win the final.
+The team with the higher winning percentage of games in the tournament was to be the home team.